 The cost of the Tiburon to Angel Island Ferry:

-• Adults (ages 13 -64) $15.00.
+- Adults (ages 13 -64) $15.00.

-• Seniors (ages 65+) $14.00.
+- Seniors (ages 65+) $14.00.

-• Children (ages 6 – 12) $13.00.
+- Children (ages 6 – 12) $13.00.

-• Small Children (ages 3 – 5) $5.00.
+- Small Children (ages 3 – 5) $5.00.

 Ayala Cove

 Ferries to the island will dock in Ayala Cove which is named for one of the first Europeans to sail into San Francisco Bay.
 The Spanish officer Lt.
 Juan Manuel de Ayala and his crew anchored in this sheltered harbor for a month in 1775 as they explored the bay.
-Now the cove has a dock for boats as well as the cafe, bike rentals, and visitor center.
+Now the cove has a dock for boats as well as a cafe, bike rentals, and a visitor center.
 Tram tours of the island also start and end at Ayala Cove.

 In 1814, the British sloop HMS Racoon anchored in this cove to make repairs and gave the name to the narrow body of water separating Angel Island from Tiburon which is known as Raccoon (or Racoon) Straight.
 From 1889 until 1946 the cove was used to quarantine any foreign ship coming into the San Francisco Bay that was thought to carry infectious diseases.